mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 STEP 2: INSTALL DRIVES
-Manoeuvre drive with Thrust 0 consumes tonnage equal to 0.25% of the space station’s total hull and costs MCr1 per ton.
+Manoeuvre drive with Thrust 0 consumes tonnage equal to 0.25% of the space station's total hull and costs MCr1 per ton.
 Enables the station to make flight corrections to stay in orbit.